 If you have observed any abnormal discoloration in your skin, make sure to visit your dermatologist for further assessment.

-Your dermatologist will examine your skin using a special lamp (called Wood’s lamp) and ask for your medical history.
+Your dermatologist will examine your skin using a special lamp (called Wood’s lamp) and ask for your medical history before prescribing any vitiligo treatments.
 Your doctor might also order a blood test and remove a small sample of your skin for testing.

-There is no cure for vitiligo however there are treatments and procedures that can be done to lessen the loss of pigment in the skin.
+There is no cure for vitiligo however there are treatments and procedures that can be performed to lessen the loss of pigment in the skin.

 There are several vitiligo treatments but responsiveness to treatment greatly depends on the person and the type of vitiligo.